MEE Subject Guide

 Relevance and its limits are the second major testing area.
 This includes Rule 403 balancing (probative value versus unfair prejudice), character evidence rules (when character is admissible and in what form), and habit evidence.
 MEE questions often present several pieces of evidence and ask you to analyze each one, so you need to apply the rules systematically rather than in a single block.

-Privileges (attorney-client, spousal), expert testimony under Daubert, impeachment methods, and the best evidence rule also appear.
+Privileges (attorney-client, spousal, physician-patient), expert testimony under Daubert v.
+Merrell Dow, impeachment methods (prior inconsistent statements, bias, character for untruthfulness), and the best evidence rule also appear.
 While less frequent than hearsay and relevance, these topics often show up as secondary issues within a broader Evidence question.
+The distinction between FRE 801(d)(1) prior statements and FRE 801(d)(2) opposing party statements is a common testing point.

 How to Approach an Evidence Essay